What will happen at Christchurch terror accused's first High Court appearance?

 What will happen?
 Will he enter a plea?

-The accused is not be required to enter pleas either to the single murder charge he currently faces or to any other charges which are expected to be laid by the Crown.
+The accused will not be required to enter pleas either to the single murder charge he currently faces or to any other charges which are expected to be laid by the Crown.

 It is anticipated he will be charged with 49 more counts of murder and dozens of attempted murder charges.